Ear Piercing Types – Curate Your Ears With These Ear Piercing Styles!

 Healing period: 9 to 12 months.

-The tragus is the tiny flap partially covering and protecting the outer part of your ear canal and it is quite difficult to pierce.
-This will take a longer period to heal especially if you use earbuds when you commute.
-Taking them in and out will certainly irritate the piercing because it will be blocking the way in.
-However, their popularity is increasing due to its subtlety.
-It is highly recommended to clean tragus piercing twice a day with saline.
+The tragus is the small flap that partially covers and protects the outer part of your ear canal, making it challenging to pierce.
+Healing may take longer, especially if you frequently use earbuds during your commute.
+The constant insertion and removal of earbuds can irritate the piercing, as they block the path.
+Nevertheless, their popularity is on the rise due to their subtle appearance.
+It’s highly recommended to clean a tragus piercing twice a day with saline solution.

 Forward Helix Piercing